 Applies to:Suboxone (buprenorphine/naloxone) and Stadol (butorphanol)

-The following interaction applies only if you are taking naloxone in an injectable formulation: Using butorphanol together with naloxone can reverse the effects of butorphanol.
+The following interaction applies only if you are using naloxone in an injectable formulation: naloxone can reverse the effects of butorphanol.
 If you are a physically dependent patient you may experience withdrawal symptoms.
 This can cause nausea, vomiting, diarrhea, aches, fever, runny nose, sneezing, nervousness, irritability, shivering, and abdominal cramps.
 Talk to your doctor if you have any questions or concerns.
-You may need a dose adjustment or special tests to safely take both medications.
+You may need a dose adjustment or more frequent monitoring by your doctor to safely use both medications.
 It is important to tell your doctor about all other medications you use, including vitamins and herbs.
 Do not stop using any medications without first talking to your doctor.

 Drug and food interactions

 No results found in our database - however, this does not necessarily mean no interactions exist.
 Always consult with your doctor or pharmacist.

 No therapeutic duplications were found for your selected drugs.